Skip to content

 Red flags

-Chaos around the structure under assembly, blocked walkways, piling packaging waste, or a situation where it is not clear to you what has been completed and what has not.
+Chaos around the structure, blocked walkways, piling packaging — or not knowing what is finished and what is not.

 5. People Quality: What Matters Most

-Every new worker goes through an onboarding process during which the site manager evaluates them directly in the field.
-We look at:
+Every new worker goes through an onboarding process, evaluated by the site manager directly in the field.
+We watch:

-- Professional conduct — how they behave on site in relation to the client and their colleagues
+• Professional conduct — how they behave towards the client and colleagues

 Red flags